 Most advertised penis-enlargement methods are ineffective, and some can cause permanent damage to your penis.
 Here are some of the most widely promoted products and techniques:

 - Pills and lotions.
 These usually contain vitamins, minerals, herbs or hormones that manufacturers claim enlarge the penis.
 None of these products has been proved to work, and some may be harmful.

-Studies have shown that the majority of men who undergo penis-enlargement surgery aren't satisfied with the results.
-At best, surgery may add half an inch (1 centimeter) to the length of the flaccid penis.
+At best, surgery such as division of the suspensory ligament may add half an inch (1 centimeter) to the appearance of the flaccid penis but does not change actual length of the penis.
 At worst, surgery can result in complications such as infection, scarring, and loss of sensation or function.

 The need for penis-enlargement surgery is rare.
 Surgery is typically reserved for men whose penises don't function normally because of a birth defect or injury.

-Although some surgeons offer cosmetic penis enlargement using various techniques, it's controversial and considered by many to be unnecessary and potentially harmful.
+Although some surgeons offer cosmetic penis enlargement using various techniques, it's controversial and considered by many to be unnecessary and in some cases permanently harmful.
 These surgeries should be considered experimental.
 There aren't enough studies of penis-enlargement surgery to give an accurate picture of risks and benefits.